ExCL-Docs/excl-user-docs/quick-start-guides/ollama.md

 ![](https://ollama.com/public/ollama.png)

 [Ollama](https://ollama.com/) is deployed in ExCL as a module.
-To use ollama, load the module, and then you have access to the `ollama` cli interface.
+To use Ollama, load the module, and then you have access to the `ollama` CLI interface.

 Load the Ollama module with:
 ```bash